SifatSikder/Wumpus-AI-Project/README.md

         2. Else if(breeze): kb.tellbreeze(position⇒x,y)
         3. Else if(stench): kb.tellstench(position⇒x,y)
         4. Else kb.tellclear(position⇒x,y)
     4. turn(direction)
         game.turnAgent(direction)
         kb.registerTurn(direction)
-shoot()
+    5.shoot()
         Use an arrow to shoot.
 Numarrows- - ;
         game.processShot()
         process the current percept⇒ processPercepts(current position⇒x,y)
     pickGold():
         game.grabGold()
     play()
         if(kb.askglitter()): pickGold() return;
         State the riskFactor=-2
         There are 3 possible moves and hence three possible score to calculate: forward,left,right If direction=kb.north ask the kb if there is any possibility to have any wumpus,pit,obstacle in the next column(forward score),previous/after row(left/right score)
         Do the step in ‘d’ for other 3 direction
-If the forward score is less than the risk factor,left and right score then make the move, print the board, and return Else If the left score is less than the risk factor and right score then turn left, make the move, print the board, and return
+        If the forward score is less than the risk factor,left and right score then make the move, print the board, and return
+        Else If the left score is less than the risk factor and right score then turn left, make the move, print the board, and return
         Else If the right score is less than the risk factor then turn right, make the move, print the board, and return Else we need to backtrack⇒ 2 possibilities⇒ backtracked or not(in this case increase the risk factor)

 Game Class:
 Properties: world (2d int),agent, size,score